Problem

 Approach 1: sys.partitions Catalog View

-sys.partitions is an Object Catalog View and contains one row for each partition of each of the tables and most types of indexes (Except Fulltext, Spatial, and XML indexes).
-Every table in SQL Server contains at least one partition (default partition) even if the table is not explicitly partitioned.
+sys.partitions is an Object Catalog View and contains one row for each partition for each table and most indexes (Except Fulltext, Spatial, and XML indexes).
+At least one partition exists per table (default partition) even if the table is not explicitly partitioned.

 The T-SQL query below uses the sys.partitions catalog view to capture the row counts for all tables in a database.